 6. Manage Diversity professionally

-Remote teams comprise of individuals from different cultures and different countries.
+Managing remote teams comprise individuals from different cultures and different countries.
 Managing remote teams diverse in nature is critical to maintaining harmony and unity within the team.
 Their ways of working and communication may vary a lot which sometimes creates obstacles in the proper functioning of the remote teams.

 7. Regular engagement